coldplazma/Canvas-DAP-Web-App/README.md

 6. If using Incremental, select a since timestamp
 7. Select your preferred file format
 8. Click "Run Query" to begin
-9. Confirm each file download when prompted
+9. For multi-part datasets, choose to download all parts at once or individually
+10. Allow popup windows when downloading multiple files
-10. Save the downloaded files to your computer
+11. Save the downloaded files to your computer

 ## Technology Stack